lakshy-606/Goal_highlights/PROJECT_SUMMARY.md

 ## Overview

 This project implements an end-to-end pipeline for automatically detecting goals in football match videos and generating highlight clips.
-It combines object detection, heuristic scoring, and cloud integration into a single streamlined system.
+It combines object detection and cloud integration into a single streamlined system.

 ## Key Features